 For those new to ME/CFS, I’ve published a five-part Dummies’ Guide to ME/CFS on my blog, which covers everything from statistics, to treatment, severe ME and the trouble with its name.

 Griffith Centre for Neuroimmunology: based in Queensland.
-Does ground-breaking research into the biological markers of CFS/ME.
+Does ground-breaking research into the biological markers of ME/CFS.
 Their published papers are well worth reading if you have the time or spoons.
 They have also created the CliniHelp app, a way for chronically ill people to track their symptoms.
-You can donate to support their work (which I do on a monthly basis).
+You can donate to support their work.

 The M.E.
 Association (UK) is full of information and offers a support line.